bekk/bekk-christmas/post/elm/wip-destructiuring-in-let-in.md

 calendar: elm
 post_year: 2020
 post_day: 4
-title: "WIP: The power of let expressions"
+title: The power of let expressions
 image: https://images.unsplash.com/photo-1601543541912-d8e7bd4006e5?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=3916&q=80
 ingress: In the previous christmas articles we have seen how to destructure tuples, records, and single-value custom types in the function arguments.
-  Today we take a look at how to destructure values in let expressions, along with specific use-cases where I find this most useful.
+  Today we take a look at how to destructure values in let expressions, along with some of the use-cases where I find this the most helpful.
 links:
   - url: https://elm-lang.org/docs/syntax#let-expressions
     title: Let expressions @ elm-lang.org